che-incubator/chectl/README.md

 # License

-Che is open sourced under the Eclipse Public License 2.0.
+Eclipse Che® is open sourced under the Eclipse Public License 2.0.

+# Trademark

+"Che" is a trademark of the Eclipse Foundation.